-&lt;sup>7As implemented by Robnik-Šikonja and Savicky (2020), with the R language.
+$^7$ As implemented by Robnik-Šikonja and Savicky (2020), with the R language.

-&lt;sup>8Although some of the measures we build rely on the full set of estimated conditional probabilities $P_z(J|X)$ , our main measure of job assignment quality relies solely on workers' classification into their most suitable jobs.
-Moreover, we use a bagging procedure for estimation, which significantly mitigates possible calibration issues related to the estimation of conditional probabilities (Wallace and Dahabreh, 2012).
+$^8$ Although some of the measures we build rely on the full set of estimated conditional probabilities $P_z(J|X),$ our main measure of job assignment

-&lt;sup>9Hyperparameters are parameters set by the researcher to control the learning process, such as the number of trees and the number of features selected at each a node in random forest algorithms.
-Compared with other algorithms, such as neural networks, random forests require fewer parameters to be specified, making them relatively easier to tune.
-This reduces the overall estimation time due to the limited need to estimate multiple models in order to choose the best performing one.
+&lt;sup>9 Hyperparameters are parameters set by the researcher to control the learning process, such as the number of trees and the number of features selected at each node in random forest algorithms.
+Compared with other algorithms, such as neural networks, random forests require fewer parameters to be specified, making them easier to tune.
+This reduces the overall estimation time due to the limited need to estimate multiple models in order to choose the best-performing one.

-&lt;sup>10To deal with categorical variables with a high number of levels, we use the coding proposed by Micci-Barreca (2001).
+&lt;sup>10 To deal with categorical variables with a high number of levels, we use the coding proposed by Micci-Barreca (2001).